St Joseph's Catholic Primary School

 Spellings are taught from Year 1-6.

 We use 'Spelling Shed' as a resource for your child to practise their spellings.
-They can log in here using a username and password given to them by their teacher:
+They can log in by clicking on the icon below using a username and password given to them by their teacher:

 Handwriting: